xyz27900/kayak/docs/guide/tutorial.md

 }
 ```

-It will launch a static server with our file on port `3000`.
+This will launch a static server on port `3000`.

 ## 3. Write the tests

-If we look at the content of the file called `kayak.config.ts`, we may notice the `testDir` property — it is a relative path to the directory containing your tests, so let's create this one.
+Looking at the content of the file `kayak.config.ts`, you may notice the `testDir` property — it is a relative path to the directory containing your tests, so let's create it.

 ```shell
 mkdir -p cypress/tests